nekrutnikolai/mysite/content/cv.md

 *December 2018 - Present*

-* Enjoy playing and singing anything from David Bowie to Simon and Garfunkel.
+* Enjoy playing and singing anything from David Bowie to Simon and Garfunkel

 **Piano**